whitefishdontjump/PracticalMachineLearning/PML-JUNE-2015NF-project-jhr.md

 #### Exploration, Cleaning and Model Development

-1. Response is categorical (factor with 5 levels, A to E).
+1. Response 'classe' is categorical (factor with 5 levels, A to E).
 2. The predictors, after cleaning, are entirely integer or numeric, except user_name.
 3. I will retain user_name as a factor variable in initial modelling.
 It is possible that individual users uniquely condition the range of responses in other predictors.
 4. I plan to use random forest (via caret's train function), and will use a three fold cross validation of rf results.